SacRT Bus Stop Improvement Plan

 As part of SacRT Forward, there were several bus route modifications that took place in SacRT’s service area with the goal of serving county residents that had previously been underserved.
 This resulted in new bus service in corridors that in some cases do not have usable pedestrian access, including some locations that have limited sidewalk access and/or are not ADA accessible.

-- Bus Stop Improvement Plan is available for public comment from Tuesday, January 10, 2023 through Friday, February 3, 2023.
-A virtual workshop on the draft plan will be held on Wednesday, January 25.
+- The Draft Bus Stop Improvement Plan was available for public comment from Tuesday, January 10, 2023 through Friday, February 3, 2023.
+A virtual workshop on the draft plan was held January 25.

 - Bus Stop Improvement Survey: SacRT and Civic Thread conducted a community survey which allowed respondents to express their concerns about what bus stops need to be improved.
 The Community Survey will inform locations for Community Walk Audits.
 The survey ended on Friday, June 17, 2022.

 - Open Houses: The first open house was held on September 1, 2022 in north Sacramento.
 A second open house was held on October 11, 2022 in Carmichael/Citrus Heights.
 A third open house was held in South Sacramento on October 25, 2022.
 A fourth open house was held in Rancho Cordova on December 6, 2022.
 A virtual open house was held online on December 7, 2022.
+A virtual workshop to review the Draft Bus Stop Improvement Plan was held January 25, 2023.
 Open Houses provide the opportunity for residents to express their personal experiences with transit and inform plan development.

 - Community Walk Audits: A community walk audit was conducted in the Meadowview area on Saturday, October 29, 2022 to inform community members about the project, gather feedback from resident experts, and identify issues with bus stops.